chris-copleston/4dprime-website/src/content/blog/cross-platform-development.md

 **In the ever-evolving landscape of mobile app development, the battle between writing platform-specific code and adopting a cross-platform approach has been a longstanding debate.
 As technology continues to advance, the advantages of "code once, run anywhere" have become increasingly evident, reshaping the way mobile apps are conceptualized, developed and deployed.**

-## The Rise of Cross-Platform Development in 2024
+## The Rise of Cross-Platform Development

 Traditionally, developers faced the daunting task of writing separate codebases for iOS and Android, leading to increased development time, higher costs and maintenance challenges.
 The emergence of cross-platform development has revolutionized this process, offering a more streamlined approach where a single codebase can seamlessly run on multiple platforms.